Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Virginia Beach Patriotism

-I adore the patriotism of Virginia Beach, with courtyards of sculptures honoring those that serve.
+I adore the patriotism of Virginia Beach, with courtyards of sculptures honoring those who serve.
 Maybe if I lived here, the sonic sounds of F-18 Hornets from the nearby navy base would be intrusive.
 But the roar quickly dissipates, traveling over a thousand miles per hour to land on aircraft carriers out to sea.

 For over thirty years, it’s a worldwide movement started by Masahisa Goi, born in 1916 in Tokyo, Japan.
 He dedicated his life to inspiring global peace and harmony after witnessing the devastation of World War II and the atomic bomb on Hiroshima and Nagasaki.
 His famous words—

 “World peace comes about when each individual lives in a peaceful setting.
-Likewise, when each individual lives in a peaceful setting, it means that world peace has been realized”-Goi Sensei.
+Likewise, when each individual lives in a peaceful setting, it means that world peace has been realized.” -Goi Sensei.

-May we all help propagate peace in the garden of life.
+red roses next to a rust colored brick hotel in Virginia Beach May we all help propagate peace in the garden of life.

 Garden Dilemmas?
 AskMaryStone@gmail.com (and your favorite Podcast App.)

-Link to more about the Peace Pole Project
+More about the Peace Pole Project

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary